Opportunity for ice cream and mobile café concessions in parks

 Victoria Park is a key link in a green corridor.
 It stretches from the River Thames at Limehouse.
 Then goes along the Regents Canal and through Mile End Park, along with the Queen Elizabeth Olympic Park next door.
 The London Borough of Hackney sits on northern boundary of the park.

 Victoria Park holds Green Flag and Green Heritage awards.
-It has held the ‘Green Flag People’s Choice Award’ for the nine consecutive years.
-The Park was also awarded gold medals in the London in Bloom ‘Heritage Park’ and ‘Large Park’ categories.
+It has held the ‘Green Flag People’s Choice Award’ for 11 consecutive years.
+The Park has also been awarded gold medals in the London in Bloom ‘Heritage Park’ and ‘Large Park’ categories.

 Victoria Park spring time Pagoda